Bill White (administrator)

-Bill White was the President of the Intrepid Sea-Air-Space Museum and Intrepid Fallen Heroes Fund.
+Bill White is the former president of the Intrepid Sea-Air-Space Museum and Intrepid Fallen Heroes Fund.
+In 2024, president-elect Donald Trump announced White as his nominee for United States Ambassador to Belgium.
+He was confirmed to the position on October 7.

+Life

 White was born in the late 1960s, is a native of Point Lookout, New York, and graduated Fordham University.
 White worked in his family's business and began to work for Intrepid in 1992 and became chief of staff to Zachary Fisher and fundraiser for the Intrepid Museum Foundation.
 In 1996 he was awarded the Meritorious Public Service Award for his work for the United States Navy.
 He resides in Manhattan.

 In 2008, White was mentioned as a possible nominee for United States Secretary of the Navy for the Obama administration.
-His nomination was supported by Hugh Shelton, a former Chairman of the Joint Chiefs of Staff, and Jerrold Nadler, in whose congressional district the Intrepid Museum is located.
+His nomination was supported by Hugh Shelton, a former chairman of the Joint Chiefs of Staff, and Jerrold Nadler, in whose congressional district the Intrepid Museum is located.
 The post eventually went to former Mississippi governor and ambassador to Saudi Arabia, Ray Mabus.

 In June 2009, The Washington Times reported White to be considered for Deputy Chief Management Officer for the United States Department of Defense, which would make him the highest-ranking openly gay person in the department.

-In 2010, Bill White founded Constellations Group, a strategic consulting firm that advises corporations, foundations, and high-net-worth individuals with their business challenges and philanthropic endeavors.
+In 2010, White founded Constellations Group, a strategic consulting firm that advises corporations, foundations, and high-net-worth individuals with their business challenges and philanthropic endeavors.
 The firms' mission is to support the men and women of the US armed forces and first responder communities and their families.

-Bill White resigned from his position as President of the Intrepid museum and other Intrepid related positions in May 2010 in order to pursue new challenges with similar goals.
+White resigned from his position as president of the Intrepid museum and other Intrepid related positions in May 2010 in order to pursue new challenges with similar goals.
 The museum gave no explanations for White's abrupt resignation.
 White had been subpoenaed earlier by the office of then New York State Attorney-General Andrew Cuomo in connection with investigations into campaign fundraising solicitations from pension fund managers.
 He had been connected to former state comptroller Alan G. Hevesi who resigned after pleading guilty to a felony charge.

-In September 2010, Bill White agreed to pay a $1,000,000 fine to settle charges that he was involved in the state pension fund pay to play scandal.
+In September 2010, White agreed to pay a $1,000,000 fine to settle charges that he was involved in the state pension fund pay to play scandal.